Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 ### Reflection

-The most productive or successful people are not the one who have the most productive development environment.
+The most productive or successful people are not the ones who have the most productive development environment.

-Once I got started working on this I didn't want to do anything else.
+Once I started working on this, I didn't want to do anything else.
 Sometimes I was obsessed by small improvements that wouldn't affect my productivity after all.
-I still think I'm far from mastering vim and there are unlimited things that I can try to tweak my productivity.
+Still, I think I'm far from mastering vim and there are tons of things that I can try to tweak my productivity.

-I learned a lot even from the effort that didn't work out, but it's important to be aware of the cost that we spend on improving productivity -- if we want to be productive.
+I learned a lot even from the effort that didn't work out, but it's important to be aware of the cost that I spend on improving productivity -- if I want to be productive.

 <img src="/img/vimrc-40.png" alt="40 years" />